Filson Tin Cloth Bush Hat

 Price Paid: $65

-This is an ideal solution as protection from the wind, rain, snow and sun in cold weather.
+This is an ideal solution for protection from the wind, rain, snow and sun in cold weather.
+The hat includes a wool flip down that covers the back of your head and your ears.
+It has kept me warm in temperatures down to 15°F.

 - Waterproofing is outstanding and re-treatable as it wears out.